-NORTHERN VIRGINIA TRANSPORTATION AUTHORITY (NVTA): Northern Virginia Transportation Authority is the regional authority created by the Commonwealth of Virginia to provide regional transportation planning.
+NVTA: Northern Virginia Transportation Authority, the regional authority created by the Commonwealth of Virginia to provide regional transportation planning.

-NORTHERN VIRGINIA TRANSPORTATION COMISSION (NVTC): Serves as a regional forum for discussion and analysis of transit issues that are critically important to our economy and quality of life.
+NVTC: Northern Virginia Transportation Commission serves as a regional forum for discussion and analysis of transit issues that are critically important to our economy and quality of life.
 NVTC is charged with the funding and stewardship of WMATA and the Virginia Railway Express (VRE), which it co-owns.
 Because Northern Virginia is also home to six bus systems, NVTC works across jurisdictional boundaries to coordinate transit service.